poppinace/sapa/README.md

 ### 4pwd -- BA
-The authors thank the reviewer for constructive comments, particularly on some presentation details.
+The authors thank the reviewer for constructive comments, particularly on presentation.
 We address these concerns as follows.

-**The notion of `cluster' seems misleading.
+**The notion of 'cluster' seems misleading.
 There is no explicit clustering and affiliation estimation process in the proposed framework.
 The manuscript needs to be revised in a more compact form.**

 Our approach is not related to clustering approaches.
 We use the term 'semantic cluster' to indicate a region where points have similar semantic meaning.
 Since this term has been clearly defined in the footnote of page 1, we think this may not mislead readers.
-In addition, we do have an affiliation assignment process, but in an implicit way with the similarity comparison.
+In addition, we do have an affiliation assignment process, but in an implicit way with the similarity scores in the kernel.
-The process of the point affiliation is to find an appropriate semantic cluster to which each upsampled point should belong.
 By encoding the mutual similarity between encoder and decoder feature points in the kernel, the upsampled point could be assigned to a semantic cluster that is most similar to.
-In short, the definition of the semantic cluster is the preliminary for point affiliation, and point affiliation is the preliminary for similarity comparison.

 It is true that our idea can be explained with Eq.
 (2), Eq.
 (3), and Figure 3, but we think other parts can help one to understand our idea more easily.
 Following the suggestion of the reviewer, we have simplified the symbol system and have rewritten some parts of text to improve the clarity and conciseness,